 | Reducing balance | 8% | ₹9,393 | ₹38,148 |

-The flat rate of 8% looks identical to a reducing-balance rate near 14.5%, not 8%.
-The Personal Loan EMI Calculator calculates only on reducing balance — the industry standard for bank loans.
+That flat rate of 8% lands close to a reducing-balance rate near 14.5%, not 8%.
+The Personal Loan EMI Calculator calculates only on reducing balance, the industry standard for bank loans.

 The table below shows how rate and tenure interact for a ₹50 lakh home loan.